NUMEV Seminar: "Physical Assembly of Life-Like Systems"

 Abstract

-The ambition of our research group is to construct artificial systems, integrate them and assemble them towards living systems.
-Our approach is based on the identification of essential features and properties of living systems and their re-engineering in minimal systems.
-Among the key functions of life, we focus on metabolism with a minimal approach in which we integrate functions in compartments.
-Those take the form of vesicles, droplets, and membraneless organelles (1-3) and function under out-of-equilibrium conditions.
+The ambition of our research group is to construct artificial systems, integrate them, and assemble them into living systems.
+Our approach is based on identifying the essential features and properties of living systems and re-engineering them into minimal systems.
+Among the key functions of life, we focus on metabolism with a minimal approach in which we integrate functions into compartments.
+These take the form of vesicles, droplets, and membraneless organelles (1-3) and function under out-of-equilibrium conditions.

 References